 \subsection{Results for DM particles}

-The results of the Fisher information matrix analysis are summarized in figures \ref{fig:DM_ann_corr}-\ref{fig:DM_dec_sense}. \Cref{fig:DM_ann_corr,fig:DM_dec_corr} display two representative corner plots that characterize parameter correlations and constraints, assuming a fixed \ac{DM} particle mass of $100$\,MeV and an integration time of $10,000$\,hours.
+The results of the Fisher information matrix analysis are summarized in Figs.~\ref{fig:DM_ann_corr}--\ref{fig:DM_dec_sense}.
+Figs.~\ref{fig:DM_ann_corr} and \ref{fig:DM_dec_corr} display two representative corner plots that characterize parameter correlations and constraints, assuming a fixed \ac{DM} particle mass of $100$\,MeV and an integration time of $10,000$\,hours.
 The $1\sigma$ and $2\sigma$ confidence intervals are represented by the dark and light shaded areas, respectively, while the solid curves depict the marginalized posterior distributions.
-Fiducial model parameters in these figures are consistent with those in figure \ref{fig:measurement error power}.
-Complete corner plots are provided in \Cref{sec:appendix}. \Cref{fig:DM_ann_sense,fig:DM_dec_sense} quantify the projected sensitivity at $1\sigma$ confidence level for \ac{SKA}'s capability to probe \ac{DM} and compare these results with existing constraints at $2\sigma$ confidence level from \ac{CMB} observations \cite{Zhang:2023usm}, gamma ray measurements \cite{Cirelli:2020bpc,HESS:2018kom,VERITAS:2017tif,MAGIC:2017avy,Fermi-LAT:2015att,HESS:2014zqa,Aleksic:2013xea}, electron-positron pair observations \cite{Boudaud:2018oya,Boudaud:2016mos,Cohen:2016uyg}, and 21 cm global spectrum measurements \cite{Zhao:2024jad}.
+Fiducial model parameters in these figures are consistent with those in Fig.~\ref{fig:measurement error power}.
+Complete corner plots are provided in Appendix \ref{sec:appendix}.
+Figs.~\ref{fig:DM_ann_sense} and \ref{fig:DM_dec_sense} quantify the projected sensitivity at $1\sigma$ confidence level for \ac{SKA}'s capability to probe \ac{DM} and compare these results with existing constraints at $2\sigma$ confidence level from \ac{CMB} observations \cite{Zhang:2023usm}, gamma ray measurements \cite{Cirelli:2020bpc,HESS:2018kom,VERITAS:2017tif,MAGIC:2017avy,Fermi-LAT:2015att,HESS:2014zqa,Aleksic:2013xea}, electron-positron pair observations \cite{Boudaud:2018oya,Boudaud:2016mos,Cohen:2016uyg}, and 21 cm global spectrum measurements \cite{Zhao:2024jad}.